Next Article: Summary of Strategic Analysis

 Threat of Substitutes

 The threat of substitutes or substitution regards the ability of other (non-industry) products or services to meet the wants or needs of your customer base.
 It also concerns the ability and motivation of customers to figure out a way to fulfill the need or want without your product or service.
-If this is possible, then it weakens your business’ market power by placing limits on prices of your product or service.
+If this is possible, then it weakens your business’ market power by placing limits on the prices of your product or service.

 - Note: The very existence of substitute products may be difficult to identify.
 Identifying customer substitutes is an indication in itself that your business may have lost market power.
 The presence of substitutes becomes most critical when switching costs are low.